quantiota/SKA-Harmonic-Oscillator/exact-discretization-papers/README.md

 - Exact formulas for damped and driven oscillators
 - A clean benchmark for testing entropy learning in the SKA framework

-They are used here to generate the real-time input stream $x_n$ for the SKA learner.
+They are used here to generate the real-time input stream $\large x_n$ for the SKA learner.